fish-shell/fish-shell/sphinx_doc_src/index.rst

 A shell is an interface to the operating system that reads from the commandline of a terminal.
 A shell's task is to identify and interpret commands.
 The commands can come from different applications and can be written in different programming languages.

 This can only work smoothly if shells adapt to some common standards.
-For shells there is the POSIX standard, see `Command-line interpreters  <https://en.wikipedia.org/wiki/Command-line_interface#Command-line_interpreter>`_. ``fish`` tries to satisfy the POSIX standard wherever it does not get into the way of its own design principles, see `Design <design.html>`_.
+For shells there is the POSIX standard, see `Command-line interpreters  <https://en.wikipedia.org/wiki/Command-line_interface#Command-line_interpreter>`_. ``fish`` tries to satisfy the POSIX standard wherever it does not get into the way of its own design principles, see :ref:`Design <Design>`.

 Manual Pages
 ------------